themeteorchef/saas-stripe/saas-stripe-pt-2.md

 });
 ```

 Pretty straightforward.
-On click, we click the button we ask the customer to confirm their choice.
+On click, we ask the customer to confirm their choice.
 If it's in the positive, we zip up to the server and call `stripeCancelSubscription`.
 This is just as neat and tidy as you'd expect.
 We're going to skip over looking at the server method here, as it looks identical to our other Stripe API calls.
 Again, the pattern is to call to the Stripe API and once we've received a response, update our local database.

 There _is_ something to note again, though.
-Just like earlier when we were updating our user's plan, we want to set `currentUserPlan_` to null on success.
+Just like earlier when we were updating our user's plan, we want to set `currentUserPlan_` to `null` on success.
 Again, this helps us to gain back reactivity on this data as our UI helper `{{plan}}` relies on a non-reactive Method call.
 Setting this to `null` forces our UI helper to rerun as our Session variable is reactive.
 Tricky.

 So now that our user has canceled their subscription, what exactly does that _mean_ in our application?
 Let's take a look.

 #### Controlling Unsubscribed State
 We're showing the customer that their subscription has been canceled, but their account hasn't really changed at all.
 Ideally, we want to control their access to different areas of our application or prevent certain actions from being completed.
 To do this, we're going to have a little fun with [Iron Router's hooks](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#hooks) to get the job done.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/client/routes/hooks.js</p>
 ```.lang-javascript
 checkSubscription = function(){
   var user        = Meteor.userId(),